A Unifying View of Explicit and Implicit Feature Maps of Graph Kernels: Computing graph kernels by explicit and implicit feature maps

-\subsubsection{Computing Explicit Feature Maps}
+Here, $\sigma$ and $\delta$ are parameters controlling the decrease of the kernel value with increasing discrepancy between the two input data points.

+\subsubsection{Computing explicit feature maps}

 In the following we derive an explicit mapping for weighted vertex kernels.
-Notice that~\cref{eq:kernel:wv} is an instance of Definition~\ref{def:r-conv}.
-Hence, by Proposition~\ref{prop:add-mult-maps} and~\cref{eq:maps:r-conv}, we obtain an explicit mapping $\phi^\text{WV}$ of weighted vertex kernels.
+Notice that Equation~\eqref{eq:kernel:wv} is an instance of Definition~\ref{def:r-conv}.
+Hence, by Proposition~\ref{prop:add-mult-maps} and Equation~\eqref{eq:maps:r-conv}, we obtain an explicit mapping $\phi^\text{WV}$ of weighted vertex kernels.

-\begin{proposition} Let $k^\text{WV}$ be a weighted vertex kernel according to \cref{eq:kernel:wv} with $\phi^W$ and $\phi^V$ feature maps for $k_W$ and $k_V$, respectively.
+\begin{proposition} Let $K^\text{WV}$ be a weighted vertex kernel according to Equation~\eqref{eq:kernel:wv} with $\phi^W$ and $\phi^V$ feature maps for $k_W$ and $k_V$, respectively.
 Then

-is a feature map for $k^\text{WV}$. \end{proposition}
+is a feature map for $K^\text{WV}$. \end{proposition}

 Widely used kernels for the comparison of attributes, such as the Gaussian RBF kernel, do not have feature maps of finite dimension.
 However, \citet{Rahimi2008} obtained finite-dimensional feature maps approximating the kernels $k_{\text{RBF}}$ and $k_{\Delta}$ of Equation~\eqref{eq:rbf_hat}.
 Similar results are known for other popular kernels for vectorial data like the Jaccard~\citep{Vedaldi2012} and the Laplacian kernel~\citep{Andoni2008}.